Chris Rennard, Baron Rennard: Allegations of sexual harassment

 The seven-month suspension of his party membership was lifted in August 2014, when there was a "No Further Action" decision in relation to his criticisms of party processes and he was restored to full membership of the party.
 A later statement was issued by Rennard on 21 August 2014 saying that:

 All allegations made about Lord Rennard have now been investigated thoroughly.
 This included a seven month investigation by specially trained officers of the Metropolitan Police.
 The police decided that there could be no charges and did not even a send a file to the Crown Prosecution Service.
 In addition, there was a lengthy investigation by independent QC Alistair Webster.
 He also concluded that there was insufficient evidence even to proceed to a disciplinary hearing.
 The Liberal Democrat Party has now dealt with all the allegations and the matter is closed.
 We must advise anyone against publishing or broadcasting defamatory remarks.
 Accusations that were rejected by both the Metropolitan Police and an independent QC would be treated as such.

 Helena Morrissey was invited to report on processes and culture within the Liberal Democrats, and her report in December 2014 concluded, in relation to Lord Rennard, that:

 At this point, December 2014, every investigation has concluded with no further action to be taken against Lord Rennard.
 The process over the past nearly two years – conducted according to the prevailing rules – has run its course and although the outcome is a source of great frustration to some, I believe that the Party can only move on if that outcome is accepted.
 At this stage, given that the Party applied its own processes, there is no justification for it remaining ambivalent towards Lord Rennard – he should be just as welcome a participant or guest at Party events as any other.

 She also observed how the Party's burden of proof for disciplinary procedures had been lowered from a criminal ('beyond reasonable doubt') to a civil standard of proof ('on the balance of probabilities').

 During his campaign to become Liberal Democrat leader, Tim Farron said that if elected he would have "no intention of appointing him [Rennard] to any role in the party."

 In November 2017, the Party's Deputy Leader (and future Leader), Jo Swinson, expressed her desire in a comment piece that Lord Rennard would not be a Liberal Democrat member, writing "That Lord Rennard remains in the party, showing no remorse or contrition, while many of the women involved have left, fills me with sadness and anger ...
 I do not want Lord Rennard to continue as a member of the party.
 As far as I am concerned, he is not welcome."

+In February 2026 Lord Rennard was once again suspended by the party pending a new investigation into him.